cloudedbats/cloudedbats/README.md

 ### 4. Presentation and visualisation

 My previous plan for 2017 was to develop a web server used to manage up to about ten recording units.
 Instead I will focus on the dataflow in the cloud.
-When that dataflow is up and running it is much easier to develop new web application for different purposes, based on public API:s to access results from the monitoring activities.
+When that dataflow is up and running it is much easier to develop new web applications for different purposes, based on public API:s to access results from the monitoring activities.

 One basic idea for CloudedBats is to not use installed applications on personal computers.
 Any device that can run a web browser should be enough.
 If someone must take the SD card and process it on their computer at home or at the office the data flow will be much slower.